approach0/guide/index.md

 ##### 2. Improve this page
 Click the upper-right `Edit on GitHub` link to improve this guide.

-##### 3. Send feedbacks
+##### 3. Contact
-Any suggestion?
-Write your feedback on our GitHub issue page.
-You can also send messages to this project on twitter with hashtag `#approach0`.
+You can contact the author by sending a tweet with hashtag `#approach0`, or leave a message in [this chat room](https://chat.stackexchange.com/rooms/46148) on Mathematics StackExchange meta site.